prof79/VsNuGet/ReadMe.md

 Copyright (C) 2017 Markus M. Egger (prof79), [https://markusegger.at](https://markusegger.at)

-v1.0.1 is Freeware - use/modify at your own risk and leisure.
+v1.0.1 is public domain - use/modify at your own risk and leisure.
+See `LICENSE.md`.